The NIRISS PASSAGE Spectroscopic Redshift Catalog in COSMOS: Expanded Comparison to Khostovan et al. 2025

 In section~\ref{sec:specredshiftcomp}, we conducted a redshift comparison between the PASSAGE spectroscopic redshifts and the \citet{khostovan2025} spectroscopic redshift compilation for redshifts with high quality flags in both samples.
 We expand this comparison to all 228 cross-matched sources between catalogs, regardless of quality flag.
 This comparison is seen in the left panel of figure~\ref{fig:khostovancomp}.

 168 of the 228 sources ($74\%$) agree within $|z_{Khostovan+}-z_{best}|<0.1$, indicating that even with the inclusion of sources with less secure redshift, the two catalogs are still in relatively strong agreement.
 This agreement drops from $74\%$ to $61\%$ if we exclude the high-quality redshift sources in both catalogs included in the comparison in Figure~\ref{fig:speczcomp}, indicating that even for low-quality redshifts, PASSAGE and \citet{khostovan2025} still agree a majority of the time.
 Of the 60 sources with $|z_{Khostovan+}-z_{best}|>0.1$, 37 of them are PASSAGE flag 1 (robust) sources.
-For example, the source with $z_{best}=2.05113$ and $z_{Khostovan+}=0.28777$ (seen in the right panel of figure~\ref{fig:khostovancomp}) has a very robust redshift, constrained primarily by the \Ha, \OIII, and \OII\ lines.
-However, it only has a `tentative' redshift measurement $\rm Q_f=1$ ($50\%$ confidence) in the \citet{khostovan2025} compilation.
+For example, the source with $z_{best}=2.05113$ and $z_{Khostovan+}=0.28777$ (seen in the right panel of figure~\ref{fig:khostovancomp}) has a very robust PASSAGE redshift, constrained primarily by the \Ha, \OIII, and \OII\ lines.
+However, from the \citet{khostovan2025} compilation, it only has a `tentative' redshift measurement $\rm Q_f=1$ ($50\%$ confidence), meaning their spectroscopic redshift is very poorly constrained.
+The photometric $z_{COSMOS-Web}=1.95^{+0.08}_{-2.05}$ for this source agrees better with the PASSAGE $z_{best}$ than $z_{Khostovan+}$.
 This again emphasizes the importance of the PASSAGE sample: not only can PASSAGE substantially add to the existing sample of spectroscopic redshifts, but it can also increase the robustness of (and even correct) existing spectroscopic redshifts.

 \end{appendix}